lumigo-io/lumigo-kubernetes-operator/CONTRIBUTING.md

 * Connection #0 to host localhost left intact
 ```

+### Deploy with Helm

-Deploy the Lumigo operator with:
+Deploy the Lumigo Kubernetes operator with:

 ```sh
 make docker-build docker-push